Call Europe Direct East Midlands (North): 01773 532291

 What began as a purely economic union has evolved into an organization spanning policy areas, from climate, environment and health to external relations and security, justice and migration.
 A name change from the European Economic Community (EEC) to the European Union (EU) in 1993 reflected this.

 The main EU institutions The European Parliament, European Council and The European Commission.
 To find out more about the EU and its institutions visit European Union website.
+The European Parliament have produced a useful infographic that explains the main institutions of the EU.
+Click on the image to follow the link.

 Many EU Publications can be ordered for free from the publications website